SRJPE/jpe-genetics-edi/README.md

 2. In order to bootstrap the process you must drop in a completed first version of the xml metadata file.
 You have two options to create this, using the `emlaide` R package or the [ezEML Webiste](https://ezeml.edirepository.org/eml/auth/login).

+3. Create an sql query to will be used to pull data from the database, a connection string to the databaes is also needed.